BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 > It will also look slightly different as Steam and GOG installs the game differently however the princip is the same.
 {.is-info}

+Now BG3MM is set up correctly, continue to (all of which are on To-Do):
+How to install mods (pak files)
+How to install manual/loose file mods (mods that are not pak files) How to install Script Extender (SE)
+How to install Native Mod Loader, and related mods (WASD movement, Native Camera etc.)
+How to install Unique Tav